 What do they look like in the landscape of today?

-Today reaves can be seen in the landscape as low earthen mounds or low stone walls which normally stand at about 30 - 50cm high and run off in straight lines - see fig. 1 opposite.
-Normally the reaves run in parallel lines down the moorland valley sides these in 'techno-speak' are often referred to as co-axial systems.
+Today reaves can be seen in the landscape as low earthen mounds or low stone walls which normally stand at about 30 – 50cm high and run off in straight lines – see fig. 1 below.
+Normally the reaves run in parallel lines down the moorland valley sides these in ‘techno-speak’ are often referred to as co-axial systems.
 The accuracy in which these series of straight lines were laid out is astonishing as in most cases there is only a 1º deviancy, (White, 2000, p.10).
 Sadly, in many cases many of the stones have been robbed from the reaves to build later enclosure and newtake walls as they provided an easy source of building material.
-Thanks to the computer it is now quite simple to find and trace many of the Dartmoor reaves by using the excellent aerial photography provided by Google Earth - see fig. 2 opposite.
+Thanks to the computer it is now quite simple to find and trace many of the Dartmoor reaves by using the excellent aerial photography provided by Google Earth – see fig. 2 below.
 However, things are quickly changing as the bracken encroaches over the low reaves in some areas, which, depending on when the aerial photograph was taken can obliterate them from view.
-Since Fleming undertook the reave project the Ordnance Survey have included them on their later maps where they are labelled as, "boundary work".
+Since Fleming undertook the reave project the Ordnance Survey have included them on their later maps where they are labelled as, “boundary work”.
 It is also interesting to note that later field and indeed some parish boundaries adopted the earlier reave land divisions.
-There are numerous examples of where the line of modern walls are continuations or absorptions of the old reaves - see fig. 4 opposite for one such example.
+There are numerous examples of where the line of modern walls are continuations or absorptions of the old reaves – see fig. 4 below for one such example.

 What purpose did they serve?

 It was during the Bronze Age period that people truly began to settle upon the moor, most of the natural woodland had been cleared to make way for field enclosures that were associated with settlements.
-Once one talks about settlements, fields etc then there is always a need for boundaries to demarcate them and that is exactly what reaves did - see fig. 4 opposite.
+Once one talks about settlements, fields etc then there is always a need for boundaries to demarcate them and that is exactly what reaves did – see fig. 5 below.
 They defined boundaries which ranged from those of single fields to small farmsteads to the larger settlement boundaries and on to the even bigger tribal territories which seem to be based around the valleys.
 Amongst the various field boundaries were also defined droveways which allowed for the easier movement of livestock from area to area, (Fleming, p.57).

 What types of reaves are there?